 Last year, the weather was beautiful, hot during the day and cooler at night.
 The venue is a mammoth grassy space spanning several football fields, so the walking from stage to stage helps my blood sugars stay down—even on the low side.
 I have no trouble finding yummy things to eat.
 Actually, I was able to graze all day without even giving myself insulin because of all the walking and dancing.
 I did, however, go low a few times during the day and night.
 Luckily my friends were very understanding, always happy to stop at the fresh lemonade stand or grab a soda.

 I wore shorts or a mini-skirt every day.
 I even wore a crop top and matching shorts once, hiding my pump in my bra or in the pocket of my shorts.
 I was asked to pose for a blogger because she liked my outfit!
-I am very open about having T1D, but even though I get frustrated at the telltale bump of the infusion site through my clothes, it was great to see that the fashion world couldn’t care less.
+I am very open about having type 1 diabetes (T1D), but even though I get frustrated at the telltale bump of the infusion site through my clothes, it was great to see that the fashion world couldn’t care less.

 As soon as we were back at the hotel, I called the pump company and had a new one sent to my house via next-day delivery.
 I continued with shots for the next two days and although my blood sugars weren’t as good as they had been, there was a fashion upside—I went right ahead and wore tops and dresses I usually shy away from because the pump is just too visible.

 All in all, it was a great weekend of fashion, sunshine and great friends.
 Because I plan for minor snafus—and because I live beyond T1D—my memories will be of our inside jokes, the music and the celebrity sightings—not of my broken pump.